-- 15. (1) A person ("A") shall not request or require information about a protected ground from another person ("B") during a recruitment process under this Part, which indicates, or might reasonably be understood as indicating, an intention by A to do any act which is or might be prohibited by this Ordinance. - (2) Subsection (1) does not apply to a request for information if -
+- 15. (1) An employer ("A") shall not request or require information about a protected ground from another person ("B") during a recruitment process under this Part, which indicates, or might reasonably be understood as indicating, an intention by A to do any act which is or might be prohibited by this Ordinance. - (2) Subsection (1) does not apply to a request for information if - - (a) the intended act would not in fact be prohibited by this Ordinance, - (b) the information is used wholly as part of A's diversity monitoring, is kept confidential, and forms no part of the recruitment process, or

-- (a) the intended act would not in fact be prohibited by this
+- (c) if the request is necessary for the purpose of - - (i) establishing whether a duty to make reasonable adjustments is or will be imposed on A in relation to B in connection with the recruitment process, or - (ii) establishing whether B will be able to carry out a function that is intrinsic to the work or work experience concerned. - (3) In subsection (2)(c)(ii), where A reasonably believes that a duty to make reasonable adjustments would be imposed on A in relation to B by section 32, the reference to a function that is intrinsic to the work or work experience concerned is to be read as a reference to a function that would be intrinsic to the work or work experience once A complied with that duty. - (4) Proceedings in respect of a contravention of subsection (1) shall only be brought by the Director of the Employment and Equal Opportunities Service in accordance with Part IX. - (5) In this section - - (a) "recruitment process" means a process which an employer ("A") undertakes because A wishes to employ a person or have the person work for A by way of work experience, and includes, without limitation, the process of advertising for a post, sifting applications, selection of candidates for interview, interviewing, job offers and negotiation of an employment contract, and

-Ordinance, or - (b) the information is used wholly as part of A's diversity monitoring, is kept confidential, and forms no part of the recruitment process. - (3) Proceedings in respect of a contravention of subsection (1) shall be brought by the Employment and Equal Opportunities Service in accordance with Part IX. - (4) In this section - (a) "recruitment process" means a process which an employer ("A") undertakes because A wishes to employ a person or have them work for A by way of work experience, and includes, without limitation, the process of advertising for a post, sifting applications, selection of candidates for interview, interviewing, job offers and negotiation of an employment contract, and - (b) "diversity monitoring" means the recording by an employer of information relating to one or more of a person's protected grounds in the course of a recruitment process, for purposes related to the promotion by the employer of diversity in the employer's workforce.
+(b) "diversity monitoring" means the recording by an employer of information relating to one or more of a person's protected grounds in the course of a recruitment process, for purposes related to the promotion by the employer of diversity in the employer's workforce.